Breeding pairs: 5,100,000

 Wintering birds: 10-15 million

-From August, young male blackbirds begin to resemble adults, but will still have some brown in the wings and a dark bill.
+After one year, young male blackbirds begin to resemble adults, but will still have some brown in the wings.

 A waveform of a blackbird song is on the cover of Kate Bush’s album Aerial.